 is not true

-, this indicates the phone number has not changed in the past seven days, so the flow proceeds with Firebase Phone Auth.
+, the phone number has not changed in the past seven days, so the flow proceeds with Firebase Phone Auth.

 Note Make sure to set